WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you **cannot switch roles** when you login **as root user**.

+##### `iam:PassRole`

+- this is a guardrail on the permissions to grant to other AWS services

+* imagine having only some kind of limited role when you can create EC2 Instances.
+Without `iam:PassRole` you could assign an Administrator Access to the EC2, connect to it and, potentially, do damage.

+- you can limit what kind of roles can can be _passed_ or limit things to specific service.

 #### Policies

 - **applied** to a **IAM Role or a Resource**